Suraj-1408/Deadlock_Occurrence/README.md

   ## 4)Now Initiate the deadlock cycle as follows,
-  ####   From 2nd terminal request an Exclusive lock the on same record and data Item i.e hold by transaction in T1 of 1st terminal.
             ex-  select * from student where rollno='12' for update;
  ## From 2nd terminal Requesting X lock for Same record  and data item , i.e held by Transaction T1 of 1st terminal.
  ![Requesting_Xlock](assets/T2_Requesting_X_lock.png)
   ####   Once the query the fired , the transaction from 1st terminal goes to WAITING STATE until the transaction from 2nd terminal i.e holding exclusive lock on same data              item,doesn't release the lock.
             Note- here the Input cursor of terminal would continue to blink.

-  ## Transaction T2 in waiting state.
+  ## View Lock Status of Transaction T2 in waiting state from 1st terminal.
   ![Requesting_Xlock](assets/T2_Waiting_for_X_Lock.png)

-  ####   From the 1st terminal request an exlcusive lock on same record and data item  i.e hold by transaction of T2 of 2nd terminal.
-            Note - At this stage Deadlock cycle is formed.
+            Note- On checking Lock,Transaction T2 of 2nd terminal would show Waiting, as the lock is already held by Transaction T1 of 1st terminal.

   ## From 1st terminal Requesting X lock for Same record  and data item , i.e held by Transaction T2 of 2nd terminal.
  ![Requesting_Xlock](assets/T1_Requesting_X_lock.png)
   ####   On requesting Exclusive lock, the system end up with Deadlock sate due to formation of Deadlock cyclce with Message-